-A capillary hemangioma (“strawberry” birthmark) is a non-cancerous tumor consisting of an abnormal overgrowth of tiny blood vessels.
-Capillary hemangiomas may not be present at birth but appear within the first 6 months of life.
+A capillary hemangioma (“strawberry” birthmark) is a benign (non-cancerous) tumor consisting of an abnormal overgrowth of tiny blood vessels.
+Capillary hemangiomas may not be present at birth, but appear within the first 6 months of life.
 They usually begin to decrease in size between 12 and 15 months of age.
 Most regress nearly completely by 5 or 6 years of age.
 Capillary hemangiomas are more common in premature infants and in girls.

 Capillary hemangiomas can be found anywhere on the body.
 Eye involvement includes eyelids, the eye surface called the conjunctiva, and the eye socket or orbit.

 Capillary Hemangiomas of the eyelid can cause amblyopia (decreased vision) by two mechanisms.
 First, if the lesion exerts pressure on the surface of the eye, this causes astigmatism and the baby may develop refractive amblyopia.
-Alternatively, if the lesion causes the eyelid to droop significantly (ptosis), such that the pupil is blocked, this will result in occlusion amblyopia.
+Second, if the lesion causes the eyelid to droop significantly (ptosis) to the extent that it blocks vision in the eye, this can result in occlusion amblyopia.

 If amblyopia develops in the affected eye, it can be treated with glasses and/or occlusion therapy using patches or atropine drops.